JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 ### Version 0.1.1 changelog

 - Updated death link text to display the name of the player.
-- Fixed a bug where a processus related to the new Archipelago settings menu was not terminated when the program was closed.
+- Fixed a bug where a process related to the new Archipelago settings menu was not terminated when the program was closed.
 - Fixed a bug where the connection to client was not properly closed when the application was closed.
 - Fixed a bug where a death link signal would be sent when dying from another player death link.
+- Fixed victory requirement on Erekir not taking into account the planet's ressources scaling.
+- Removed some leftover requirements for unlocking some nodes in Erekir's techtree.

 ### Version 0.1.0 changelog